About Mastermind EUROPE

 This website is a gateway to the various resources developed in the project and to the project team.
 We would like to get you involved, not only by sharing with you our project outcomes, but also by encouraging you to shape our progress as we go along.
 Check our timeline to find out when we plan to deliver tools and other materials, read them and send us your feedback, and come join us for one of our upcoming focus groups!
 And don’t hesitate to contact us if you have any questions.
 We’d be more than happy to explore the answers with you.

-The project plans at least one draft and one final version of the 6 Guiding Tools and 4 reports.
-During consortium meetings, focus group meetings and through feedback from the Quality Council the quality and relevance of the project work will be discussed.
-Several events are planned to share the project outcomes with a wider audience.
+The EU supported Mastermind Europe project planned for at least one draft and one final version of the 6 Guiding Tools and 4 reports.
+During consortium meetings, focus group meetings and through feedback from the Quality Council the quality and relevance of the project work were to be discussed.
+Several events were planned to share the project outcomes with a wider audience.

 Have a look at the upcoming and past events around the Mastermind Europe project